Melbourne High School: History

-Under controversial circumstances arising from the opposition of private schools, on 15 February 1905, Frank Tate, the first Director of Education, established Victoria's first state secondary school, the Melbourne Continuation School, with 135 girls and 68 boys.
-Tate's motivation for establishing the school was to allow students from state primary schools to continue their education, which would otherwise have ended if they could not afford to enrol at one of Melbourne's private schools.
+In 1905, Frank Tate, the first Director of Education, established Victoria's first state secondary school, the Melbourne Continuation School, with 135 girls and 68 boys.
+Tate's motivation for establishing the school was to allow students from state primary schools to continue their education.

-The school's original campus was that of the Old National Model School in Spring Street, Melbourne.
-Joseph Hocking, an inspector of schools, was named the first principal, emerging from a large number of varied applications for the job.
-Hocking followed Tate's vision and moulded the school to produce students of high quality as evidenced by their final year results.
+The school's campus was the Old National Model School in Spring Street, Melbourne.
+Joseph Hocking, an inspector of schools, was named the first principal.
+Hocking's temporary assistant was Margery Fraser Robertson.
+In 1907 she became senior mistress and in 1909 she was the headmistress.

-By 1919, it had the greatest number of students at Melbourne University (then Victoria's only university) from any school.

-Sport, music, cadets, the school magazine and social events became important areas of the school.
 In 1910, the first sporting exchange with Adelaide High School occurred.
 This was later followed by an exchange with North Sydney Boys' High School.

-In 1914, with the school just nine years old, the school's growth and development was disrupted by World War I, in which over 500 Melbourne High students served.
+In 1914, the school's growth and development was disrupted by World War I, in which over 500 Melbourne High students served.
 The school has since developed a special association with Anzac Cove, sending cadets and students to participate in ANZAC Day ceremonies every year.

 Hocking spoke of the students as:

-The school's growth soon resumed, but the building they occupied was beginning to feel dilapidated.
+By 1919, it had the greatest number of students at Melbourne University (then Victoria's only university) from any school. although the building they had occupied was seen as dilapidated.
 In the 1920s, it was announced that the school would split and the boys and girls would move to alternative locations.

-In October 1927, the boys moved to Forrest Hill in South Yarra and formed Melbourne Boys' High School.
+On the 3rd of October, 1927, the senior boys moved to Forrest Hill in South Yarra and formed Melbourne Boys' High School.
 The old campus was renamed Melbourne Girls' High School.

 Between 1931 and 1934, the girls of the old Melbourne Continuation School moved from Government House, to the King Street Central School and finally to Albert Park, renaming the school as the Mac.Robertson Girls' High School.

-The boys' new campus at Forrest Hill soon developed and traditions like the house competition began.
-The Depression did not prevent the expansion of the Forrest Hill campus and sporting facilities.

 Old traditions in music and debating continued, with the addition of house chorals, which is now an important event in the school calendar.